Tuesday, August 30, 2011

 Last Friday my camera was tucked safely away in my suitcase and a 12pm departure time to Falmouth for a friends wedding was fast approaching.
 Perhaps the shortest Summer Lunch series to date, there was no time for a leisurely meal so I opted for something quick and reliable.

 Boston Common Coffee Co. is a cozy North End coffee shop located at 97 Salem Street.
-I've mentioned them quite a few times before; their coffee, baked goods and paninis are top notch.
+I've mentioned them quite a few times before; their coffee, baked goods and paninis remain top notch.
 Their cozy living room space offers free wi-fi, so often I'll head over with my computer when a change of scenery from my own living room is in order.
 One of my favorite paninis, basically a glorified grilled ham and cheese is the Hanover ($6.75) which satisfied as the second to last (ah where did summer go?!?) lunch.
 Black Forest Ham is paired with sharp cheddar cheese and bacon, which gets topped with an apple chutney and pressed between 7 grain bread.
 All paninis come with a free side salad, of either mixed greens, white bean, tabouli or tortellini.
 I chose the white bean, a lightly dressed mix of chickpea and kidney beans.
 It was noon after all, so I had already sufficed my coffee craving with a cup or two at home.
 I washed lunch down with a favorite sparkling citrus beverage, Orangina, just in time for our ride to the Cape to arrive.
 It was a weekend full of wedding festivities, which I'll be sure to recap once I have a moment to go through all the pictures!

 Friday, August 26, 2011

-Summer Restaurant Week has been good to me; so good, in fact, that I find myself looking back on restaurant weeks past, wondering if certain meals were deserving of as much praise I gave them.
+Summer Restaurant Week has been good to me; so good in fact that I find myself looking back on restaurant weeks past wondering if certain meals were deserving of as much praise I gave them.
 All comparisons aside, the two weeks of prix fix menus are a great reason to check out new prospects and old favorite dining establishments throughout the city.
-I'm not sure how any RW appetizer, city wide, could stack up to the Chilled Local Corn Soup that kicked things off last Monday at Mistral.
-That meal went unphotographed, but the sheer brilliance of that first course can not go without mention.
+I am not sure how any RW appetizer city wide could stack up to the Chilled Local Corn Soup that kicked things off last Monday at Mistral.
+That meal went unphotographed but the sheer brilliance of that first course can not go without mention.
 Over a week later, I'm still savoring the velvety smooth with just a hint of cream soup, which was ladled atop a mountain of shredded lump crab surrounded by thick bites of soft avocado.
 A finishing swirl of Jalapeno oil lent a slow heat, in lovely contrast with the sweet corn flavors.
 It was truly a standout of soups I've tasted.
-The rest of the meal continued in fine form (Mustard Glazed Salmon, Chocolate Cake with cappuccino sauce) and tonight, the meal at Grotto, an unassuming subterranean spot located on a quiet street on the back side of Beacon Hill, was just as poignant.As I descended into the tiny cave like space where exposed brick and stone walls are met with black shelving housing rows of wine bottles; I spotted my dining companion, Lindsey of Beantown Eats sipping Chardonnay at a cozy two top.
-The cavernous dining room is characterized by sweeping floor to ceiling red curtains and industrial ceilings with exposed piping, dangling from them two small ornate chandeliers.
+The rest of the meal continued in fine form (Mustard Glazed Salmon, Chocolate Cake with cappuccino sauce) - so thank you to Mistral and moving right along to Grotto now!
+A subterranean spot located on the back side of Beacon Hill, our meal here tonight was just as poignant.As I descended into the space where exposed brick and stone walls are met with black shelving housing rows of wine bottles; I spotted my dining companion Lindsey of Beantown Eats sipping Chardonnay at a cozy two top.
+The cavernous dining room is characterized by sweeping floor to ceiling red curtains and industrial ceilings with exposed piping, dangling from them two small jeweled chandeliers.
 After soaking in the atmosphere, I turned my attention to the wine list.
 Lindsey remarked the Chardonnay was a little sweeter than she expected, which was helpful since I was in the mood for a crisp, dry white wine.
 I opted for a Quartino of Sauvignon Blanc ($12).
-I appreciated the reasonable price point of this small caraffe (about two glasses worth.)
+I appreciated the reasonable price point of this small carafe (about two glasses worth.)
 Why settle on one when you can get two for just a few dollars more?
-With soft bread and a plate of olive oil served shortly after, we were off to an impressive start.
+With soft bread and a plate of olive oil served we were off to an impressive start.
 Grotto's Restaurant Week menu presents you with nearly all the same dishes as their regular menu, surpassing the typical three choice dishes that most restaurants are accustomed to offering.
-It proves for some difficult decision making, our waitress happily weighed in on her favorites.
-For the Primi course I settled on the Mare, essentially a grilled calamari salad, while Lindsey chose the Fontina Cheese Foundue served with beef tenderloin, aged balsamic, truffle oil and portobello mushrooms.
+It proves for some difficult decision making but our waitress happily weighed in on her favorites.
+For my primi course I chose the Mare which is a grilled calamari salad.
+Under a bed of lemony dressed greens specked with red peppers laid tender coils of grilled calamari, elevated by a smooth white bean puree.
+Lin chose the Fontina Cheese Fondue served with beef tenderloin, aged balsamic, truffle oil and Portobello mushrooms.
 Drastically different appetizers, mine light and summery, hers exuding a cold weather heartiness; both were solid.
-Under a bed of lemony dressed greens specked with red peppers laid tender coils of grilled calamari, elevated by a smooth white bean puree.
-The calamari preparation exhibited a level of finesse akin to the avocado corn soup at Mistral, I'll be savoring it for days to come.
-Off all the secondi courses listed, the Potato Gnocchi with Short Ribs, Mushrooms and Gorgonzola caught both of our attentions first.
-This also happened to be one of the waitresses top recommendations and neither of us could pass it up.
-A generous portion of smooth as silk, fluffy as clouds, grooved potato dumplings were paired with fork tender shortrib cubes in a deeply flavorful brown sauce laced with slippery shitake mushrooms and just a dusting of sharp gorgonzola cheese.
-Trusting our initial instincts paid off.
-This was absolutely phenomenal.
-Lindsey and I both agreed we had to spare a few bites for leftovers to take home to our significant others.
-Aren't we thoughtful?!
-For dolce, I chose one of the lighter options to follow up a hearty entree, one of my all time favorites, Panna Cotta.
-Grotto's lemon version is bright and refreshing with a decadent balsamic raspberry sauce and a crispy pizzelle cookie.
-Lindsey chose the Banana Bread Budding with a double dose of caramel in ice cream and sauce form, with a finishing touch of candied spiced pecans.
-Restaurant week dessert courses sometimes feel neglected, leaving a lot to be desired; but at Grotto, that is entirely not the case.
-Both of our desserts were outstanding and especially so because we paired them with a dessert wine, the Falchini Vin Santo ($9) which offered a balanced sweetness and pronounced nuttiness with a sharp clean finish.
-After reviewing the website, I realized Grotto serves a restaurant week-esque menu all the time.
-A three course menu option is available seven nights a week for $34.
-No wonder they excel at this.
-I'm just happy to have finally discovered this neighborhood hidden jewel.
-An intimate and cozy space tucked inconspicuously underneath a Beacon Hill brownstone at 37 Bowdoin Street, I highly recommend Grotto for comforting, contemporary Italian dishes at a reasonable price point.

 Thursday, August 25, 2011

-The second Summer Lunch post this week - that must mean I'm catching up!
+The second Summer Lunch post this week - that must mean I am catching up!
 I spent last Friday afternoon lunching and bridesmaid dress shopping on Newbury Street.
-The bride-to-be, one of my best friends from college, celebrates another task checked of the wedding to-do list with a giant goblet of Sangria from Joe's American Bar and Grill.
-We were starved as we strolled down Newbury Street, bypassing longer waits for outdoor seating before deciding on Joe's at its new Back Bay location on the corner of Dartmouth Street.
-We scored a table in the coveted patio dining area, adjacent to the upper bar.
+The bride-to-be, one of my best friends from college, celebrates another task checked of the wedding to-do list with a giant goblet of Sangria from Joe's on Newbury.We were so hungry as we strolled down Newbury Street, bypassing longer waits for outdoor seating before deciding on Joe's at its new Back Bay location on the corner of Dartmouth Street.
+We scored a table in the coveted patio dining area adjacent to the upper bar.
 The sunken sidewalk patio is cozy and features a retractable roof.
-It's perfect if you're not looking to bask in the sun, but still want to enjoy an outdoor ambiance.
+It is perfect if you are not looking to bask in the sun but still want to enjoy an outdoor ambiance.

 Wednesday, August 24, 2011